 Other kinds of animals are affected by coccidia, but the parasite is host-specific, meaning the coccidia that infect sheep do not infect other animals and vice versa.
 Coccidia damages the lining of the small intestines, which is where nutrients are absorbed.
 The most common symptom, though not always, is diarrhea (scours).
 Lambs clinically infected with coccidia usually look poor and fail to thrive.
 Damage can be permanent.

 Coccidiostats can be put in the feed or mineral to prevent disease.
 This needs to be started at least 3 weeks before the risk period.
 Drugs can also be put in the water to treat lambs for coccidiosis or prevent disease outbreaks.
-There are also products that lambs can be drenched with.
-No product labeled for the treatment of coccidiois is labeled for use in sheep and lambs.
+No product labeled for the treatment of coccidiosis in sheep and lambs.
 Thus, a veterinary prescription is required.
 You may also need to obtain the drugs from the vet.
 Bovatec® (lasalocid) and Deccox® (decoquinate) are coccidiostats that are approved to be fed to lambs.
 They can usually be purchased from feed and farm supply stores.

-Non-infectious causes of diarrhea can be treated with over-the-counter medication, such as Kaopectate and Pepto-bismal.
+Non-infectious causes of diarrhea can be treated with over-the-counter medications, such as Kaopectate and Pepto-bismal.
 Immodium should not be given to sheep, because it paralyzes the gut.
 Probiotics, including plain yogurt, are good treatments for diarrhea, as they will add healthy bacteria to the rumen.
 In fact, probiotics are always a good thing to give stressed sheep.
-Many digestive upsets can be treated with antacids, sodium bicarbonate, or mineral oil.
+Digestive upsets, which are the result of too much gas, can be treated with antacids, sodium bicarbonate, or mineral oil.
 Be sure to consult a veterinarian or experienced shepherd, if your sheep doesn't respond to treatment or you don't know the cause of its ill thrift.

 The only universally recommended vaccination for sheep is for clostridial diseases.
 A 3-way vaccine (CDT) that provides protection against clostridium perfringins type C & D (enterotoxemia or overeating disease) and clostridium tetani (tetanus) is the vaccine most commonly used.
 There are also 7 and 8-way (Covexin-8) vaccines that confer protection against additional clostridial diseases.